Event Handling

 }

-There are two functions for publishing events, Event::dispatch($event_name, $data); and Event::emit($event_name, $data);, with the same parameters.
+There are two functions for publishing events: Event::dispatch($event_name, $data); and Event::emit($event_name, $data); — both take the same parameters.

 Tip

-The parameter $data can be any data, such as an array, class instance, string, etc.
+The $data parameter can be any data, such as an array, a class instance, or a string.

 Wildcard Event Listening

-Wildcard registration allows you to handle multiple events on the same listener.
-For example, configure in config/event.php
+Wildcard registration allows you to handle multiple events with the same listener.
+For example, in config/event.php:

 <?php